 - any other documents you feel substantiate the appeal

-Please submit these documents as a single PDF file.
+Please submit these documents as a single PDF by the end of the semester immediately following the semester in which the class was taken.
 Do not include links, but copy and paste documents so that they are directly accessible in this file.

 After receiving the complete packet, the Writing Programs Grievance Committee will review your materials, investigate your claims, and inform you in writing of their decision.
 During the investigation, the committee may also contact you for follow-up questions or additional materials.

-Please email your packet to the Associate Director of Writing Programs, Dr. Adelheid Thieme.
-Her email address is firstname.lastname@example.org.
+Please email your packet to the Director of Writing Programs, Dr. Kyle Jensen.
+His email address is firstname.lastname@example.org.

 What is plagiarism?
 I hear a lot of talk about it, but I’m not exactly sure what it is.

 - Using all or part of another writer's work word-for-word without quotation marks and proper acknowledgment.

 - Closely paraphrasing or summarizing another writer's work without acknowledgment.

 - Using original ideas expressed by another, in writing or in speech, without acknowledgment.

 - Copying another student's composition or allowing another student to copy one's own composition.
 This includes copying a paper from an online source—copying a paper written by someone else—in part or whole—does constitute plagiarism, regardless of the source.